LordJonny1000/Beispielsatzgenerator/README.md

 # Beispielsatzgenerator

 =======
-# Welcome to my project "Beispielsatzgeneator"!
+# Welcome to my project "Beispielsatzgenerator"!
 # This non-deterministic script receives annotated lists of words (one list for each part of speech, sored in the folder "vocabulary") and
 # generates a german sentence out of it, that is not only correct concerning syntax and morphology but makes sense aswell (at least in a wider sense).
 # This are the most important files so far: